Rock Hudson: Illness and death

 The disclosure of Hudson's AIDS diagnosis provoked widespread public discussion of his homosexuality.
 In Logical Family: A Memoir (2017), gay author Armistead Maupin, who was a friend of Hudson, writes that he was the first person to confirm to the press that Hudson was gay in 1985.
 Maupin explains that he confirmed it to Randy Shilts of the San Francisco Chronicle and that he was annoyed that producer Ross Hunter, also gay, denied it.
 In its August 15, 1985, issue, People magazine published a story that discussed his disease in the context of his sexuality.
-The largely sympathetic article featured comments from show business colleagues, such as Angie Dickinson, Robert Stack, and Mamie Van Doren, who claimed they knew about Hudson's homosexuality and expressed their support for him.
+The largely sympathetic article featured comments from show business colleagues, such as Angie Dickinson, Robert Stack, and Gregory Peck, who claimed they knew about Hudson's homosexuality and expressed their support for him.
 At that time, People had a circulation of more than 2.8 million; as a result of this and other stories, Hudson's homosexuality became public.
 Hudson's revelation had an immediate impact on the visibility of AIDS and on the funding of medical research related to the disease.

 Shortly after Hudson's press release disclosing his infection, William M. Hoffman, the author of As Is, a play about AIDS that appeared on Broadway in 1985, stated: "If Rock Hudson can have it, nice people can have it.
 It's just a disease, not a moral affliction."
 At the same time, Joan Rivers was quoted as saying: "Two years ago, when I hosted a benefit for AIDS, I couldn't get one major star to turn out.
 Rock's admission is a horrendous way to bring AIDS to the attention of the American public, but by doing so, Rock, in his life, has helped millions in the process.
 What Rock has done takes true courage."
 Morgan Fairchild said that "Rock Hudson's death gave AIDS a face."
 In a telegram that Hudson sent to a September 1985 Hollywood AIDS benefit, Commitment to Life, which he was too ill to attend, Hudson said: "I am not happy that I am sick.
 I am not happy that I have AIDS.
 But if that is helping others, I can at least know that my own misfortune has had some positive worth."